Sandbakelse

-After the dough is mixed and cooled, it is pressed into fluted tins.
-Children as young as two or three can help with this phase, so it is a first baking experience for many.
-After ten minutes in the oven, popping the cookies out of the hot tins is best left to adults.
+After the dough is mixed and cooled, it is pressed into fluted tins, often with help from the smallest children of the family.
+After ten minutes in the oven, the cookies are removed from the hot tins.

 In 1845 a recipe for sandbakelse appeared in a Norwegian cookbook, but they were not widespread until later in the 19th century.
 They became popular later than the similar krumkake because sandbakelse required fine flour, which was not yet widely available.
 Emigrants took their tins and recipes west across the sea, where sandbakelse remain an "old-country" Christmas tradition for many Norwegian-Americans.